The-AI-Alliance/microsite-template/README-template.md

 This repo contains the code and documentation for the AI Alliance: "_MICROSITE_TITLE_".

-See the [documentation](https://the-ai-alliance.github.io/REPO_NAME/) for a more detailed description of the project.
+See the [repo README](https://the-ai-alliance.github.io/REPO_NAME/) for additional details about this project.

 ## Quick Tip - View the Website Locally